Napa Valley Vine Trail – Ribbon Cutting Ceremony

 “We’re getting to where we wanted to be,” Krider said.

 Auberge du Soleil would like to say a huge Thank You to our guests and their generous contributions to the funding of the Napa Valley Vine Trail.
-Auberge du Soleil continues to match the donations of our guests; together we have raised $14,000 since 2009 and project to reach a total estimated donation of $42,000 by the end of 2011.
+Auberge du Soleil continues to match the donations of our guests for personal statement writing; together we have raised $14,000 since 2009 and project to reach a total estimated donation of $42,000 by the end of 2011.